bluefeet/RocketCastle/README.md

 - Better home page game.
 - Better grungle game with more examples.
 - Declare design principals, coding practices, git hygiene.
-- More community.
-Social networking, wiki, discord?
+- Community: Social networking, wiki, discord?
-- Declare MIT license.
+- Declare MIT (?) license.
 - Define rules of conduct and safe content.
 - Figure out how licenses should be assigned to an author's work.
 Likely will just require that all content (including external) is licensed under a creative commons license.
-- Move all worlds to JSON files.
+- Move all worlds to JSON (or YAML? mmm) files.
 This will make accepting pull requests easier as JSON doesn't have executable code to watch out for.
 - Plugin system for things like adding mechanics (health, hunger, sanity, time).
 - More flexibility in the DOM and what information is shown where and how.
 - Unit tests.